TheIoTLearningInitiative/InternetOfThingsSensors/documentation/Challenge.md

 __Instruction__

-> Look if Linux Kernel has mainline support for this LCD and enable
+> Look if Intel Edison Linux Kernel version has mainline support for this LCD and enable it, in case support is not available then

 # Title